Alice Pagliarini: Career

 In 2021, she set a new Italian U16 record running the 80m in 9.71 seconds (+1.6).
 She won a silver medal in the medley relay at the 2022 European Athletics U18 Championships in Jerusalem, Israel.
-Also in 2022, she participated in the 2022 European Youth Olympic Festival in Banska Bystrica, Slovakia, winning two gold medals; in the Swedish relay team and the 100 metres.
+Also in 2022, she participated in the 2022 European Youth Olympic Festival in Banská Bystrica, Slovakia, winning two gold medals; in the Swedish relay team and the 100 metres.

 In January 2023, she set a new Italian under-18 best for the 60 metres indoors, running 7.38 seconds.
 The following month, she won the Italian under-18 indoor championships over 60 metres and 200 metres, in the 200 metres she moved to second on the Italian U18 all-time list indoors.
 In July 2023, she won two silver medals at the 2023 European Youth Olympic Festival in Maribor, Slovenia, winning her two medals in the same events as the previous year, finishing behind Miia Ott in the 100 metres.

 In January 2024, she improved her personal best indoors over 60 metres to 7.36 seconds whilst competing in Ancona.
 After missing a large part of the 2024 season through injury, she returned the following year and won the Italian junior titles over both 100 metres and 200 metres.
 In 2025 she also made her debut with the senior Italian national team at the 2025 World Athletics Relays in Guangzhou, China running the inaugural 4x100m mixed relay.

 That summer, she placed fourth in the 100m at the 2025 European Athletics U20 Championships in Tampere, Finland, and won the gold medal with the women’s 4x100 metres relay team at the championships.
 She was subsequently selected for the Italian team for the 2025 World Athletics Championships in Tokyo, Japan.

+In May 2026, she ran at the 2026 World Athletics Relays in the women's 4 × 100 metres relay in Gaborone, Botswana.
+In August, She competed in the women's 4 × 100 metres relay at the 2026 European Athletics Championships in Birmingham, England.